adhiluphanna/deliciousrecipeh/content/post/748-simple-way-to-prepare-super-quick-homemade-moroccan-lamb-meatballs.md

 ##### Instructions to make Moroccan Lamb Meatballs:

-1. Mix lamb with 1 tsp of each spice, panko &amp; egg
+1. Mix lamb with 1 tsp of each spice, panko & egg
 1. Form into 16 meatballs
 1. Heat 1 tbsp olive oil in skillet.
 Cook meatballs over med/high heat 6-8 min.
 Remove from skillet.
 Drain grease.
 1. Return meatballs to skillet, add tomatoes and remaining spices.
 Cover and simmer 6-8 min.